defder-su/SaveMedia/docs/Scripts-Type.md

 **Audio-Only Script**: Script made to download audio-only content (or that will extract the audio from videos that contain it) in the best possible quality.

-**Watch Scripts**: Scripts made to download content that is made to be watched and deleted, only download the videos, without metadata.

 ---

 ### Archivist Scripts: